adeydas/ipkeeper/README.md

 IP Keeper
 ========

-Search for EC2 instance details based on tags (full and partial matches).
+Search for EC2 instance details based on the "Name" tag (full and partial matches).

 How to use it